BSoD may refer to either of the following:

-If the computer does not respond to the Ctrl+Alt+Del keys, press and hold down the computer power button for a few seconds until the computer turns off.
+If the computer does not respond to Ctrl+Alt+Del, press and hold down the computer power button for a few seconds until the computer turns off.
 Once the computer is off, you can press the power button again to restart the computer.

 Where can I find a Windows BSoD screen saver?